What contact tracing is

 If you test positive for COVID-19, you will need to notify people you have been in close contact with that you have tested positive.
 This includes your workplace or school.

-The Ministry of Health also uses this information to notify people in vulnerable communities who may have had exposure to the virus.
+The Ministry of Health also uses this information to notify people in vulnerable communities who may have been exposed to the virus.
 This process is called contact tracing.

 If you test positive